bmuramatsu/ocw-to-go/README.md

 npm run make_course_list
 ```

-When you add a new course, this is done automatically, so you won't need to run
+When you add a new course, the file is generated automatically, so you won't
-that command.
-If you wish to remove or re-order courses, you would edit
+need to run the make_course_list script.
+If you wish to remove or re-order
-index.txt and run the command above.
+courses, you would edit index.txt and then run make_course_list.

 The motivation behind this process is to make managing the course list simple,
 while still providing type safety.
 When the files are imported into index.ts,